AI for Lawyers

 Important: These are estimates based on typical law practice workflows.
 Your actual savings depend on practice area, case volume, and how much admin work you currently handle yourself vs. delegate to staff.
 Even at 25% of these estimates, the ROI is overwhelming.

-How to Set Up OpenClaw for Your Lawyer Practice
+How to Set Up Claude Code for Your Law Practice

 Step 4: Configure for Lawyers

-You are an AI assistant for a lawyer practice.
+You are an AI assistant for my law practice.

 You help with client communication, scheduling, document drafts,